J-holomorphic curves in a nef class: Introduction

 The study of Donaldson's ``tamed to compatible" question and almost K\"ahler Nakai-Moishezon duality by Taubes' subvariety-current-form strategy \cite{T1, LZ12} led us to this problem in the case $g_J(e)=0$ and $J$ is tamed.
 This problem is very subtle when there are irreducible components with negative self-intersection and high multiplicity; incorrect assertions are easily made from geometric intuition (see e.g. Example \ref{-2K}).

 In this paper, we settle it for $J-$nef classes.
-A class $e$ is said to be $J-$nef if it pairs non-negatively with any $J-$holomoprhic subvariety.
-Whence there is a $J-$holomoprhic subvariety representative in a $J-$nef class, we have $e\cdot e\ge 0$.
+A class $e$ is said to be {\it $J-$nef} if it pairs non-negatively with any $J-$holomorphic subvariety.
+Whenever there is a $J-$holomorphic subvariety representative in a $J-$nef class, we have $e\cdot e\ge 0$.

 \begin{theorem} Suppose $e$ is a $J-$nef class with $g_J(e)\geq 0$.
 Then \eqref{bound} holds for any connected subvariety in the class $e$. \end{theorem}

 To prove Theorem \ref{genus bound}, we treat subvarieties as weighted graphs, and use {\it curve expansion} and {\it curve combination} to rearrange the multiply covered part.
 In fact, these techniques are also effective analyzing when the stronger bound